2018 - 2019 Information

 School of Medicine Scholarship

-May 31, 2017.
+May 31 each year.
 Incoming students who are admitted after the deadline should contact us and we will work with you to ensure you can still submit your information.
-You must include parental information when you submit your FAFSA if you are applying for this scholarship.
+You must include parental information for 2016 when you submit your FAFSA if you are applying for this scholarship.
 If you have already submitted your FAFSA, you can go back and add parent information later without losing your initial submission date.
 Scholarship Awards are finalized by the end of Autumn quarter 2017 and recipients will receive an e-mail notifying them if they qualify.
 Awarded scholarships will generally be applied to Winter and/or Spring quarters.

 The application and instructions are located